 Please remember that images of product displayed on electronic devices may vary from the actual product, thus it is essential that you view these in person before final selection.

 Should we seal grout?

 One of the biggest issues with tiles is grout – it’s the necessary evil.
 Grout is basically discoloured cement.
 It is very porous, however there are some grouts that have additives to increase flexibility and reduce porosity.
 Sealing of grout can help, but it’s important to remember that sealing grout is a maintenance regime and should be constantly done.
 To help keep grout clean, dirt and dust should be vacuumed before moping, as it is normally dirty mop water that makes the grout dirty.
 Avoid soapy detergents you can buy from supermarkets and use phosphoric cleaners instead.
 Clean mop water regularly during the cleaning process – do not use one bucket of water for the whole house as you will only be putting dirty water onto your grout.
-There are grouts called Epoxy grouts.
-Visually they look like silicone.
-They tend to be used in commercial places like kitchens or McDonald’s.
-They are expensive and a specialist is needed to install.
+Epoxy grouts visually look like silicone.
+They tend to be used in commercial areas such as kitchens.
+They can be more expensive and a specialist is needed to install.